apitoolkit/apitoolkit-landing/content/_index.md

 ##### Documentation and Overview
 ## ALWAYS UP TO DATE API DOCUMENTATION
 Documenting is very hard, but not anymore.
-Apitoolkit generates always up to date docs based on your live API traffic.
+Apitoolkit generates always up to date docs (& swagger files) based on your live API traffic.
 You get a gentle nudge when new fields are added, so you can add any extra context our AI might have missed.

 <a class="text-blue-900" href="/api-documentation-and-developer-portals">More about our Automatic Documenter →</a>